The grey streaks that sometimes appear on chocolate are caused by two different factors:

 Therefore, wholegrain bread is considered the healthiest bread.

 Starchy foods have an important role in a healthy and balanced diet: all food-based dietary guidelines recommend that our main source of energy comes from starchy foods.
-Preference should be given to wholegrain breads.

 Organic production refers to an overall farm management and food production system.
 This system combines best environmental practices, a high level of biodiversity, the preservation of natural resources, the application of high animal welfare standards, and a production method using natural substances and processes.
 Organic production never uses chemical fertilizers or pesticides.